Radio X (United Kingdom): History

 By 1991, Q102 was off-air, with Jacob re-organising this rock station as Xfm in Clapton, East London.
-At this point the station was still a pirate radio station operating out of his parent's flat, though Jacob had plans to get a number of Restricted Service Licences for Xfm, which would make Xfm a legal radio station even though it could only be on the capital's airwaves for short periods of time.
+At this point the station was still a pirate radio station operating out of his parents' flat, though Jacob had plans to get a number of Restricted Service Licences for Xfm, which would make Xfm a legal radio station even though it could only be on the capital's airwaves for short periods of time.